akshat-dhiman/data-structures/README.md

 and all left child pointers that would normally be null point to the inorder predecessor of the node.<br />
 Two different functions are used to reach to the appropriate location for left & right pointers of leaf nodes.
 The result is printed using inorder traversal.<br />A two way threaded binary tree is fully implemented.
 ### AVL Trees
 These are very interesting type of trees.
 These are *self-balancing* binary search trees in which the difference between left & right subtrees should not be more than one.
-A **balancing factor** is assosiated with each node which indicates it's avlness.<br />
+A **balancing factor** is assosiated with each node which indicates it's avlness.<br /><br />
   > Balance Factor(bf) = height of left subtree - height of right subtree

   It's allowed values are -1,0 and 1.
 After insertion in an AVL tree if *bf* is violated then avlness of tree is again set.<br />
 Operations covered are:
 - Creation of AVL tree
 - Displaying of nodes
 - Balance factor calculation
 - Searching for a node
-- Insertion using ***rotation***
+- Insertion using ***rotation***<br />
-I love this tree.:blue_heart: just kidding:stuck_out_tongue_closed_eyes:
+I love this tree:blue_heart: just kidding:stuck_out_tongue_closed_eyes:
 ### Hash Table
 Hash table is a very important data structure.
 Everyone uses hash tables because if you were to hash all the items and store them in a hash table, checking for virtually any element would happen quickly and at the same speed no matter how long is your dataset.
 Hash tables uses a **hash function** to map the *keys* to the corresponding values.
 Keys has to be unique.<br />
 There are three ways to get a hash function: